World at Your Feet (TV series)

-World at Your Feet (球在你脚下) is a Singapore MediaCorp Channel 8 television series produced in 2014, which premiered on 14 May 2014.
+World at Your Feet (球在你脚下) is a Singapore Mediacorp Channel 8 television series produced in 2014, which premiered on 14 May 2014 and ended on 24 June 2014.
 It stars Ha Yu, Tay Ping Hui, Jeanette Aw, Elvin Ng, Zhang Zhenhuan and Yvonne Lim as the main casts of the series.
 The show aired at 9pm on weekdays.

 It revolves around the theme of football, as a lead-up to the 2014 FIFA World Cup held at Brazil.